 Please do not delay taking your cat to a veterinarian as a urinary blockage can quickly lead to death.
 Even if you are not sure if your cat is constipated, a medical evaluation is absolutely vital at this time.
-If your cat can’t urinate, waste products quickly build up in his bloodstream leading to uremic poisoning, which is life threatening.
+If your cat can’t urinate, waste products quickly build up in his bloodstream leading to uremic poisoning, which is life-threatening.

-The cause may be urinary crystals, bladder stones and bladder tumours, which may extend to the urethra, causing a blockage.
+The cause may be urinary crystals, bladder stones, and bladder tumours, which may extend to the urethra, causing a blockage.
 Males are more at risk of a blockage than females due to their longer and thinner urethra, which is the tube connecting the bladder to the genitals.

-Microscopic urinary crystals (crystalluria) can develop if the urine becomes too concentrated.
+Microscopic urinary crystals can develop if the urine becomes too concentrated.
 Over time small crystals form in the urine.
 It has been speculated that the trend in feeding a diet made up of predominantly dry food is contributing to the problem.
 Many cats aren’t big water drinkers, in the wild, they would obtain a larger amount of moisture through their prey (the average animal is made up of around 70% water), however dry food only contains 10% water and many cats don’t make up this shortfall, leading to the urine becoming supersaturated.
 Urinary stones are made up of struvite, oxalate or urate.

-Another common cause is cystitis, which is inflammation or infection of the bladder.
+Inflammation or infection of the bladder.
 This can lead to a feeling of urgency to urinate.
 Cystitis is more commonly seen in females than males.